 As a student on this programme you will need to register as a student member with the AAT.
 You can register online at www.aat.org.uk.
 Your AAT membership will give you access to extensive e-learning resources, forums, networking opportunities and practice assessments.

-This course offers a combination of classroom lessons, regular tutorial support and online study.
+The Level 4 Accounting course offers a combination of classroom lessons, regular tutorial support and online study.

 You will undertake the following five units: